liupeirong/FabricAPIWithServicePrincipal/Readme.md

  and data plane API calls such as creating a table in an existing KQL database or query a table.

-This sample makes two calls in the management plane, and two in the data plane.
-It demonstrates that at the time of this writing, while Service Principal is not yet supported by all management plane APIs in Fabric, it does work with KQL database, same as how it works with Azure Data Explorer.

 ## Management plane API

 > To make these APIs, grant the Service Principal `Contributor` role to your Fabric